 PRIVATE EQUITY DEALS

-- Oportun Financial, a San Carlos, Calif.-based provider of installment loans to those with a limited credit history, plans to raise $100 million in an IPO of 7.25 million shares (24% insider sold) priced between $15 to $17 apiece.
-The company posted revenue of $497.6 million and income of $16.6 million in 2018.
+- Velocity Financial, a Westlake, Calif.-based mortgage lender, raised $94 million in an IPO of 7.25 million shares priced at $13 apiece.
+The firm posted net interest income of $124.7 million and net income of $10.6 million in 2018.
 Snow Phipps and PIMCO back the firm.
-It plans to list on the Nasdaq as “OPRT.”
+It plans to list on the NYSE as “VEL.”
 Read more.

 -F45 Training, a provider of group workout classes that started in Australia, filed confidentially for a U.S. IPO, Bloomberg reports citing sources.
 Read more.